steeleye/recruitment-ext/platform/README.md

 Thank you for your interest in the platform developer role at [SteelEye](https://steel-eye.com).

 We hope the test will not only test your abilities but also give you a little glimpse into some of the tasks we carry out.
+We expect you to read as much code as you would write and hence this assignment is provided as an incomplete project rather than something you'd start from scratch.
+In fact the code is a partial extract of our real-life code base and this is the kind of challenges you'd be expected to solve everyday.

 You are welcome to use any resources that would be available to you during the course of a normal day: e.g. Google is permitted, as are textbooks, however use of existing code libraries you have developed anywhere else would not be allowed.
 You may include code taken from the internet including JARs that are freely downloadable and have no restrictions on usage.
 In other words, they must be licensed for commercial use without restriction.
 You should clearly identify and attribute sources within your code to their appropriate ownership.

 One final word of warning - at a startup like SteelEye you will regularly gather your own requirements directly or receive vague details by email.
 Sometimes it is not possible to get a very detailed specification simply because the user doesn’t know or isn’t available.
 When this happens you have to use your initiative and work things out for yourself.
 This test has several ambiguities and vague definitions.
 It is up to you to make reasonable and valid assumptions.
 Do not ask your recruitment consultant for help or advice as they know no more than you do.